pegahchavoshi/Financial-Risk-Analysis/README.md

 # Financial-Risk-Analysis
 # Netflix Financial Risk Analysis

-# Abstract
+# Introduction
 Netflix, Inc. is a streaming platform and production company that has been growing rapidly in recent years.
 This report analyzes Netflix's financial performance over the past 10 years, highlighting areas where the company has excelled and areas that need improvement.
 Additionally, the report predicts the company's performance over the next ten years, using revenue and other factors to calculate the net present value and internal rate of return.
 The report concludes by discussing the potential risks associated with Netflix's business model and how the company can manage these risks effectively.

-# Introduction
-This report provides an in-depth financial analysis of Netflix, focusing on the company's performance over the past decade and its prospects for the future.
-The report also examines the risks associated with Netflix's business model and how the company can mitigate these risks.

 # Business Model
 Netflix operates through different segments, including domestic and international streaming, and domestic DVD.
 The company's revenue comes primarily from subscriptions, which is also the company's main source of risk.